tanshinjie/Database-BigDataSystem_Betterread/README.md

 2. Apply "Genre" and "Ratings" filter when searching
 3. Add new books to database
 4. Add new reviews to database
+5. Get reviews by asin
-5. Random name generator for reviewer name
+6. Random name generator for reviewer

 ### Analytics